 Daigaku imo means university potatoes!
-The name of this dish is said to have one of two origins, one being rather romantic and the other more pragmatic (and probable).
+The name of this dish is said to have one of two origins.
+One is rather romantic and the other is more pragmatic (and more probable!).

 1) In the early Showa era (1926-1989) a student attending Tokyo University didn’t have enough money to pay his university tuition, so he made this dish and started selling it as a way to raise funds.

 2) In the early Taisho era (1912-1926) there was a steamed potato shop near Tokyo University called ‘Mikawaya’.
 It started selling honey drenched potatoes, which became a big hit with the nearby university students.

 Both stories are plausible, but which is the true history of daigaku imo?
 We may never know!
 While pondering on the origin of this popular Japanese recipe, why not try it out?